swape/js-book/docs/chapter2/map.md

 ## set()

 You can add new values using `set()` method.
-The first argument is the key and the secound is the value.
+The first argument is the key and the second is the value.
 The key can be number, string or even an object.

 ```javascript